emanwrxsti/CAPMINER-v1/README.md

 - OpenCL kernel named `whirlpool_mine`
 - Windows examples for ICMiners US/EU and Alphanumeric

-## Honest status

-The Alphanumeric CUDA engine is the maintained mining path in this source and includes host/GPU verification tests.
-The CapStash/OpenCL portion is still a scaffold and must not be presented as a production AMD or CapStash miner until its hashing and job path are fully validated.

-Do not ship this to miners until:

-1. `address_to_scriptpubkey()` is implemented from CapStash Core chainparams.
-2. `parse_notify()` is completed for your CapStash Stratum job format.
-3. Block header serialization is byte-for-byte identical to CapStash Core.
-4. CUDA digest output matches CapStash Core test vectors.
-5. Share target and submit payload are verified against your pool.

 ## Build: Windows / Visual Studio 2022